 Observing Program Rules

-If you prefer, you may instead use your own log book.
+If you prefer, you may instead use your own log book, or sheets, paper or electronic, to record your observations.
 Observations may be carried over to the next year if you did not complete them in one year, but they must be made at Indian Trail Spring during OSP.

 An observation record must include: